Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

         they wish to input into the site.
     * On the relevant Edit pages, the User has the opportunity to edit any data that they they have input into the site.
-    * The Logout function allows a user to cancel their interaction with the site.
+    * The Logout function allows a User to cancel their interaction with the site.
+    * The custom 404 page allows the User to go back to whichever page they were seeking, while conforming to the general aesthetic across the site.

 ### Features left to implement

-* In the future I would like to also include links to a YouTube channel and look at their developer tools to see if a 'Widget', similar to that of the Facebook one that can be found on the Homepage, or whether it can be embedded and automatically updated by their developer tools alone.
+* In the future the author would like to look into implementing embeddable links when track previews or sets are uploaded to sites such as Soundcloud and YouTube.
-* I also would have liked to have included bespoke custom markers, that give a little more information on the Google Map, but I have not been able to figure this out effectively.
+* I also would have liked to have a devoted profile page that Users can access to delete their account and all tied data, if they wish.

 ## Technologies Used